 Doctoral Candidate Qualification Procedures of Each Departmental Area

-The director of graduate studies (DGS), in consultation with the student and advisor, appoints a committee of at least three faculty, that includes a minimum of two faculty from CEE.
-The student?s advisor (from CEE) serves as the committee chair.
+The Director of Graduate Studies (DGS), in consultation with the student and advisor, appoints a committee of at least three faculty, that includes a minimum of two faculty from CEE.
+The student's advisor (from CEE) serves as the committee chair.
 The committee chair works with the committee to define the exam format at least 30 days prior to the exam.
-The format can vary, and will typically include some combination of a written and oral exam covering the area of specialization knowledge or (2) written set of questions in the area of specialization that the student must orally respond to the committee.
+There are two primary formats, which are either (1) combination of a written and oral exam covering the area of specialization knowledge or (2) written set of questions in the area of specialization that the student must orally respond to the committee.

-* The Interdisciplinary Qualification Procedure is used by SRIS, EWES and SRM.
+* The Interdisciplinary Qualification Procedure is primarily used by SRIS, EWES and SRHM.